PygmalionAI/aphrodite-engine/README.md

 ![aphrodite](https://raw.githubusercontent.com/PygmalionAI/aphrodite-engine/main/assets/aphrodite.png)

+> [!IMPORTANT]
+> Aphrodite is being actively developed on the [dev branch](https://github.com/PygmalionAI/aphrodite-engine/tree/dev).
+The main branch is treated as "stable".

 Aphrodite is the official backend engine for PygmalionAI.
 It is designed to serve as the inference endpoint for the PygmalionAI website, and to allow serving the [Pygmalion](https://huggingface.co/PygmalionAI) models to a large number of users with blazing fast speeds (thanks to FasterTransformer and vLLM).

 Aphrodite builds upon and integrates the exceptional work from [various projects](#acknowledgements).